Chart Color Schemes

 An assessment of population growth drivers in Roebuck reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Roebuck's population is around 2,671 as of Aug 2025.
-This reflects an increase of 361 people since the 2021 Census, which reported a population of 2,310 people.
-The change is inferred from the estimated resident population of 2,629 from the ABS as of June 2024 and an additional 14 validated new addresses since the Census date.
-This level of population results in a density ratio of approximately 0 persons per square kilometer.
-Roebuck's growth rate of 15.6% since the 2021 census exceeds the national average (8.6%) and that of non-metro areas, indicating it is a growth leader in the region.
-Natural growth contributed approximately 53.2% of overall population gains during recent periods.
+Roebuck's population was approximately 2,674 as of November 2025.
+This figure reflects an increase of 364 people from the 2021 Census, which reported a population of 2,310.
+The change is inferred from ABS estimates: Roebuck had an estimated resident population of 2,629 in June 2024 and gained 15 validated new addresses since the Census date.
+This results in a population density ratio of approximately 0.00 persons per square kilometer.
+Roebuck's growth rate of 15.8% since the 2021 census exceeded both national (8.9%) and non-metro averages, indicating strong growth in the region.
+Natural growth contributed about 53.2% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate post-2032 growth, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering projected demographic shifts, an above median population growth is projected for Australian non-metropolitan areas.
-The area is expected to increase by 346 persons to 2041 based on the latest population numbers, recording a gain of 11.4% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 estimates, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering projected demographic shifts, Australian non-metropolitan areas are expected to have above median population growth.
+By 2041, Roebuck is projected to increase by 346 persons from the latest annual ERP population numbers, reflecting a total gain of 11.3% over the 17-year period.

 Frequently Asked Questions - Population